Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - Right-click on the Ground element under the Elevation Surfaces group at the bottom of the Content Pane and select Add Elevation Source.
 Select the DEM, CHM & DSM from the project folder then click OK.
 Remove the default "WorldElevation3D/Terrain3D" layer.

 - Any layer added to the 2D layers group will be draped over the elevation surface.
 Note that the DEM is the bare ground elevation and terrain, while the DSM includes the elevation of the above ground vegetation in addition to the ground.
-Turn the two elevation surface layers on and off to see the differences between the two.
+Turn the the elevation surface layers on and off to see the differences between the options.

 - Now add the Imagery Basemap to your 3D map.
 This will display a recent satellite or aerial image or the area.
 Try turning on and off the different layers and experimenting with the display options.
 Turn on the various height model rasters and see how they look in the 3D scene.
 For more information on navigating in scenes and linking scenes check out the Navigate maps and scenes in ArcGIS Pro video.
 Either stay in the 3D scene or return to the 2D scene for the next steps.